Devon7925/AID-Multiplayer-Management/README.md

 -rule ruleName [enable/disable]

-The rules are useTurns and usePin.
-Both are disabled by default.
+The rules are described below)

-useTurns enforces turn order when enabled
+useTurns enforces turn order when enabled (Default: disabled)

 usePin requires that commands be prefixed by the pin when enabled.
 This can be used to stop impersonation.
+(Default: disabled)

+disableYou prevents the AI from generating text including mentions of you when enabled (Default: enabled)

+disableStory prevents players from using story mode when enabled  (Default: disabled)
 ### Ban
 Syntax: